-- Enquiry with management and those charged with governance regarding any known or suspected instances of fraud; - Obtaining an understanding of the company's policies and procedures relating to: - Detecting and responding to the risks of fraud; and - Internal controls established to mitigate risks related to fraud. - Review of minutes of meeting of those charged with governance for any known or suspected instances of fraud; - Discussion amongst the engagement team as to how and where fraud might occur in the financial statements; - Considering performance incentive schemes and performance targets and the related financial statement areas impacted by these; and
+- Enquiry with the Investment Manager, the Administrator and those charged with governance regarding any known or suspected instances of fraud; - Obtaining an understanding of the VCT's policies and procedures relating to: - Detecting and responding to the risks of fraud; and - Internal controls established to mitigate risks related to fraud - Review of minutes of meeting of those charged with governance for any known or suspected instances of fraud; and - Discussion amongst the engagement team as to how and where fraud might occur in the financial statements.

-Based on our risk assessment, we considered the areas most susceptible to fraud to be the valuation of unquoted investments and management override of controls.
+Based on our risk assessment, we considered the areas most susceptible to fraud to be valuation of unquoted investments and management override of controls.